 The Cayman Islands beneficial ownership register for Cayman Islands companies does not directly impact upon Cayman Islands trusts but may do so indirectly where the trust structure involves a Cayman Islands company.
-This register is not publicly accessible at this time.
+This register is not publicly accessible at this time although it is presently proposed that the register is made public in 2023.